+In all three framing strategies, industry actors and some other ‘neutral’ participants either ignored or were unaware of its underlying roots as a health policy, instead focusing on the ways that FOPL conflicted with trade norms and rules.
+In this first strategy, both opponents and neutral participants reacted to a belief that Chile would receive preferential trading conditions, since Chile had already implemented a similar style of FOPL (Corvalán et al., 2021).

 “… Industry you know, said to us… you are then explicitly saying that we're going to give preferential treatment to Chilean goods over the goods that we currently import from other places which would then have to be labeled.”
-Arthur Phillips (Barbados Ministry of Health)
+Arthur Phillips, Barbados Ministry of Health (22/08/19)

-In this framing of FOPL, industry actors and some other ‘neutral’ participants either ignored or were unaware of its underlying roots as a health policy(Corvalán et al., 2021).
-Instead, actors suggested that FOPL was an irresponsible, strange, or even baffling decision given that Chile is a relatively minor trading partner with CARICOM, as exemplified in the quote above.
-In all three case study countries, participants on the national committees raised a common question: Why would or should CARICOM member-states privilege Chile as a trading partner?
-The idea of a trade advantage or privilege comes from the ‘first mover advantage’ theory common in standard setting literature (Büthe & Mattli, 2011): since Chilean suppliers had already adopted the ‘High-In’ black octagon format and therefore already adapted to the financial and social costs of this labelling regime, they would have an advantage over other external suppliers who would need to comply to be admitted into the CARICOM Single Market and Economy (CSME).
-In other words, they would have an advantage as being the ‘first mover’.
-The non-industry participants on the committees were especially compelled by a common follow-up question raised by their industry colleagues: Why would they provide this trading advantage to Chile over other major trading partners, namely, the US and the UK?
-Committee members who were otherwise ambivalent about FOPL, such as some civil society organizations (see below), saw this in stark terms – they understood it as privileging a trading relationship between Chile and CARICOM above other larger and historical trading relationships.
+Implicit in the quote above, and in all three case study countries, participants on the national committees raised a common question: Why should CARICOM member-states privilege Chile as a trading partner?
+This idea of a trade advantage or privilege is akin to the ‘first mover advantage’ theory common in standard setting literature (Büthe & Mattli, 2011).
+Essentially, since Chilean suppliers had already adopted the ‘High-In’ black octagon format and had therefore adapted to the financial and social costs of this labelling regime, we might expect Chilean exporters to have an advantage over other external suppliers who would only now need to take on the social and financial costs to comply.
+In other words, they would have an advantage as the ‘first mover’ in the market.

+While neutral actors framed FOPL as a strange, or even baffling position to take, industry actors framed it as irresponsible, both based on the premise that Chile is a relatively minor trading partner with CARICOM.

 “… this is why I'm skeptical about the Chile one because we don't do that much business with Chile.”
-Elsa Webster (Barbados Association of Retired Persons)
+Elsa Webster, Barbados Association of Retired Persons (23/08/19)

-Even non-industry committee members were persuaded that CARICOM could not represent a large enough market to dictate rules to bigger trading partners.
-The resulting risk was that Chile would receive a trade advantage and large-scale international suppliers from the US and UK may simply forgo the CARICOM market was raised regularly.
-In each case study country, at least one representative of domestic food distributors argued that their US and UK suppliers would rather forgo the market altogether than comply with new labelling requirements.
-Distributors and their representatives framed FOPL as an assured loss of imported products because the CARICOM market share is simply too small to command market-specific labels (i.e., suppliers making special labels just for the CARICOM market).
-As such, international suppliers would either 1) forgo supplying the markets altogether, implying a loss of access to products for customers; or 2) suppliers would pass the increased costs of labelling onto the distributors and/or consumers.
+CARICOM’s small market size was a major reason that non-industry committee members, like Elsa and other civil society members, were compelled by the idea that Chile should not be given a trade advantage.
+Participants described the parallel claim that CARICOM does not represent a large enough market to dictate rules to bigger trading partners, resulting in a risk that trade with Chile would increase while large-scale international suppliers from the US and UK might simply choose to forgo the CARICOM market.
+In each case study country, at least one representative of domestic food distributors argued that their US and UK suppliers would rather exit the market altogether than comply with new labelling requirements.
+Distributors and their representatives portrayed adoption of FOPL as an assured loss of imported food products because suppliers would refuse to make special labels for a market as small as CARICOM.
+As such, international suppliers would either 1) forgo the CARICOM market entirely, implying a loss of access to products for customers; or, in some cases, distributors conceded that 2) suppliers would pass the increased costs of labelling onto the distributors and/or consumers.
+The most extreme framing of the risk of losing overseas suppliers came from one distributor in St Kitts and Nevis.
+This distributor reframed FOPL as a food security issue by implying the low levels of food production in most Caribbean islands:

+“If this was implemented, then every product imported from the US, Great Britain, or Canada, that does not comply, would automatically have to be exempted or else you would die of starvation.”
+Distributor, SKN (12/08/19)